radlab-sketch/Ethereum/README.md

 Deploy the smart contract using your preferred client such as MetaMask, Geth, or Truffle.

-Installation instructions for the Truffule suite can be found in https://www.trufflesuite.com/docs/truffle/getting-started/installation
+Installation instructions for the Truffle suite can be found in https://www.trufflesuite.com/docs/truffle/getting-started/installation